vercingatorix1/Pratis/README.md

 # Pratis
-Project Visualizer and Resource Management
+Project Visualizer and Resource Management- See Excel file for backlog.

 The purpose of this tool is to take the fundementals of Data visualization and apply them to project data.